-If the appellant requests an in-person hearing, the respondent (e.g., the course Instructor, Graduate Program Chair and/or Associate Dean of Graduate Programs) will be notified and may also appear at the appeal, when available.
+If the appellant requests an in-person hearing, the respondent (e.g., the course Instructor, Graduate Program Chair and/or Dean of Graduate Programs) will be notified and may also appear at the appeal, when available.
 Appeals shall be based on the appellant's written submission (all relevant evidence and documentation related to the matter which is under appeal, and all relevant information contained in the student record).
 New evidence cannot be presented at the hearing.

 If the appellant asks to be present at the hearing yet fails to appear before the Committee on the appointed day and time, the Committee may, without further notice, proceed to hear the appeal based on the written submission.
 If there are compassionate or medical grounds for nonappearance, the Graduate Program Chair or the Secretary to the Committee must be notified immediately.
 The Graduate Program Chair will determine the acceptability of these grounds and whether the appeal should be tabled.
+Natural justice applies to both student and faculty alike.
+All forms of adjudication are held in the strictest confidence and are normally attended by members of the Committee and the parties to the particular appeal.